-- Standard T-38/A-10 overhead pattern is 2400' MSL - Standard T-38/A-10 straight-in pattern 1900'MSL - B-2 VFR pattern is 1900' MSL - Standard Breakout: Locally assigned T-38's/A-10's climb straight ahead to 2900'MSL, advise tower and exit the pattern to the East.
+- Standard T-38/A-10 overhead pattern is 2400' MSL - Standard T-38/A-10 straight-in pattern 1900'MSL - B-2 VFR pattern is 1900' MSL - Standard Breakout RADAR Pattern: When aircraft are outside of the Class Delta, RAPCON will issue "(ACID) FLY HEADING TWO SEVEN ZERO, CLIMB AND MAINTAIN FOUR THOUSAND". - Standard Breakout Tower Pattern: Locally assigned T-38's/A-10's climb straight ahead to 2900'MSL, advise tower and exit the pattern to the East.
 Class D airspace is 6.5 NM up to 3400' MSL.
 Requirements for the airspace are prior two-way communications with the tower and a minimum of student pilot certificate.

-Traffic advisories will be reported as ATC workload permits.
+✤ Traffic advisories will be reported as ATC workload permits.